 The League is a strong advocate for public-safety binding arbitration reform.
-Act 111 of 1968 is the current state law that allows for binding arbitration when a collective bargaining agreement cannot be reached between a municipality and its police and firefighters.
+Act 111 of 1968 is the current state law that allows for binding arbitration when a collective bargaining agreement cannot be reached between a municipality and its police officers and firefighters.
 Arbitration is offered in exchange for a prohibition against striking.
-Act 111, binding arbitration should remain part of the municipal/labor toolkit.
-However, Act 111 is a 50-year-old law that is outdated and inflexible.
-In order to encourage sound, fiscal stability, Act 111 needs to include policies which reflect today’s realities.

-The reforms outlined below keep collective bargaining intact and will lead to stronger, more fiscally secure municipalities which, in turn, protect present and future public safety jobs and benefits.
+The reforms outlined below keep collective bargaining intact and will lead to stronger, more fiscally secure municipalities which, in turn, protects present and future public safety jobs and benefits.

-- requires the cost of the third (neutral) arbitrator to be shared equally by both sides, rather than being paid by the employer;
+- requiring the cost of the third (neutral) arbitrator to be shared equally by both sides, rather than being paid by the employer;

-- requires the arbitrator to justify the award he or she giving based on the facts and evidence presented;
+- requiring the arbitrator to justify the arbitration award based on the facts and evidence presented;

-- requires the evidentiary hearings to be open to the public;
+- requiring the evidentiary hearings to be open to the public;

-- prohibits future pension and post-retirement healthcare benefits from being subjects of collective bargaining;
+- prohibiting future pension and post-retirement healthcare benefits from being subjects of collective bargaining;

-- expands the list of arbitrators to choose from and provides an equal chance at being the first side to start the selection process;
+- expanding the list of arbitrators to choose from and providing an equal chance at being the first side to start the selection process;

-- starts the collective bargaining process earlier and requires a request for arbitration earlier.
+- starting the collective bargaining process earlier and requiring a request for arbitration earlier.

-These changes allow Act 111 to remain intact for public safety personnel while making fiscally sound updates to the Law.
+These changes keep Act 111 intact for public safety personnel while making fiscally sound updates to the law.
 As the cost of public safety continues to take more and more of the municipal budget, these modest changes will have a positive impact for the employer/taxpayer, as well as the public safety personnel whose jobs Act 111 was put in place to protect.